Semiotics: Cognition

 Cognitive semiotics is an interdisciplinary field that examines how mental processes contribute to meaning-making.
-It integrates insights of diverse disciplines, covering semiotics, cognitive science, linguistics, anthropology, psychology, and philosophy.
+It integrates insights from diverse disciplines, including semiotics, cognitive science, linguistics, anthropology, psychology, and philosophy.
 Cognitive semioticians study sign activity from complementary perspectives: the subjective first-person perspective, the intersubjective second-person perspective, and the objective third-person perspective.
 While acknowledging the validity of each perspective in its respective area, the field privileges first-person and second-person methods as offering more direct access to the mental dimension of meaning.
-For example, it relies on the phenomenological description to analyze how sign processes shape experience.
-By examining how meaning operates in the mind, it contrasts with certain aspects of biosemiotics that address sign processes without mental activity, like in genetics.
+For example, it relies on phenomenological descriptions to analyze how sign processes shape experience.
+By examining how meaning operates in the mind, it contrasts with certain aspects of biosemiotics that address sign processes without mental activity, as in genetics.

-Cognitive semioticians typically understand mind and cognition in terms of practical engagement with the world rather than theoretical attempts to model or depict it.
-They argue that meaning includes representation as one way of engaging with the world, but is not limited to it.
-Their primary focus is on non-representational forms of meaning, such as habits, values, and other ways how individuals attune to their environment.
+A central approach in cognitive semiotics understands mind and cognition in terms of practical engagement with the world rather than theoretical attempts to model or depict it.
+It argues that meaning includes representation as one way of engaging with the world, but is not limited to it.
+Its primary focus is on nonrepresentational forms of meaning, such as habits, values, and other ways individuals attune to their environment.
 From this perspective, sign structures are understood as processes that shape habits and dispositions to act in different circumstances, emphasizing that meaning is a dynamic process rather than a static product.
-The theory of finite semiotics explains semiosis as an effect of the finite nature of the human mind that occurs as an individual passes from one cognitive state to another.
+(Note: Finite semiotics is another cognition-based approach to semiotic theory.
+It explains semiosis as an effect of the finite nature of the human mind that occurs as an individual passes from one cognitive state to another.)